MarkMile/space-invaders-clone/README.md

 Dodge incoming enemies, fire lasers, and try to survive as long as you can while racking up points.

-## 💡 Project Motivation

-I built this project to deepen my understanding of game loops, object-oriented design, and Pygame mechanics — all while recreating one of my favorite classic arcade experiences.

-It’s a fun and interactive way to practice real-time rendering, collision detection, and animation in Python.

-## 🚀 Features
+## Features

-- 🛸 Smooth Pygame graphics and animation
+- Smooth Pygame graphics and animation
-- 💥 Laser shooting and alien collision detection
+- Laser shooting and alien collision detection
-- 👾 Multiple alien types and wave progression
+- Multiple alien types and wave progression
-- 🧠 Game stats tracking and scoreboard
+- Game stats tracking and scoreboard
-- 🔘 Start button and game-over screen
+- Start button and game-over screen
-- ⚙️ Modular, extensible architecture (easy to add new features)
+- Modular, extensible architecture (easy to add new features)

-## 🧩 How It Works
+## How It Works

 The game runs inside a **main game loop**, which: